gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 ### Amazon S3, cloud buckets

 Another popular solution to deploy static sites is to use cloud buckets.
-You upload the built assets to a bucket, enable website hosting on the bucket, then further configure the bucket to enable SSL encryption.
+You upload the built assets to a bucket, enable website hosting setting, then further configure the bucket to enable SSL encryption.

 #### Pros
 - Highly scalable